conceptsandbeyond/devopsfundamentals/workshop/lab-Docker.md

 # Docker Labs (~30 minutes)

-## Lab - Using existing image to launch container
+## Lab - Using existing image to launch a container

 <br>